olssonm/identity-number/README.md

 Validator for Swedish "personnummer" (a.k.a. personal identity number, social security number or simply "PIN").

-This validator also handles Swedish organization numbers and the temporary personal identity number known as "sambandsnummer" (a.k.a. coordination number).
+This validator also handles Swedish organization numbers and the temporary personal identity number known as "Samordningsnummer" (a.k.a. coordination number).

 For use either as a standalone package, or with Laravel 5.